 Negative Effects of Social Media

-Lastly, spending too much time online can disrupt our sleep cycle and reduce real-life engagement with our friends and family.
+Spending too much time online can also disrupt our sleep schedules, routines, and our closeness with loved ones.

 Social Media and Depression